 Lymphadenopathy visible in the neck of this young boy with tinea capitis.
 The fungal infection shows more scaling and crusting than actual hair loss.
 The lymphadenopathy is a reaction to the tinea and not a bacterial superinfection.
 (Courtesy of Richard P. Usatine, MD.)

-- Tinea capitis is a superficial fungal infection affecting hair ...
+- Tinea capitis is a superficial fungal infection affecting hair shafts and follicles on the scalp but could involve the ...